AdS/CFT correspondence: dS/CFT correspondence

 Unlike our universe, which is now known to be expanding at an accelerating rate, anti-de Sitter space is neither expanding nor contracting.
 Instead it looks the same at all times.
 In more technical language, one says that anti-de Sitter space corresponds to a universe with a negative cosmological constant, whereas the real universe has a small positive cosmological constant.

 Although the properties of gravity at short distances should be somewhat independent of the value of the cosmological constant, it is desirable to have a version of the AdS/CFT correspondence for positive cosmological constant.
 In 2001, Andrew Strominger introduced a version of the duality called the dS/CFT correspondence.
 This duality involves a model of spacetime called de Sitter space with a positive cosmological constant.
 Such a duality is interesting from the point of view of cosmology since many cosmologists believe that the very early universe was close to being de Sitter space.
-Our universe may also resemble de Sitter space in the distant future.